vanus-labs/vanus-connect/connectors/source-aws-billing/README.md

 ### Test

-Open a terminal and use the following command to run a Display sink, which receives and prints CloudEvents.
+Before starting Amazon billing Source use the following command to run a Display sink, which will receive and prints the incoming CloudEvents.

 ```shell
 docker run -it --rm \